nens/lizard-docs/source/c_apifunctional.rst

 We support two versions of our API:

-* API v3: stable
+* API v3: deprecated (sunset date: 15 May 2023)
-* API v4: experimental
+* API v4: stable

-API V3 is the stable version of API.
-We may add new features, but it should not break existing endpoints.
+API V3 will be taken offline by 15 May 2023.
+Any use in scripts or applications should be reimplemented in API V4.
-API V4 is used to develop new features.
+API V4 is the stable version.
+We can make changes to this version, but they should always be backwards compatible and therefore not break any existing use.

 Digitale Delta API
 ------------------